datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 subdataset.
 Make sure to install it as a subdataset of ``midterm_project``, and not ``DataLad-101``!

-.. runrecord:: _examples/DL-101-130-106
+.. runrecord:: _examples/DL-101-130-105
    :language: console
    :workdir: dl-101/DataLad-101/midterm_project

    # we are in midterm_project, thus -d . points to the root of it.
    $ datalad install -d . --source ../../iris_data input/

-Now that you have an ``input/`` directory with data, and a ``code/`` directory (created by the YODA procedure) for your scripts, create an ``output/`` directory as well to collect all of your results in it.
-This will help to fulfil YODA principle 1 on modularity by storing results away from the input subdataset.

-.. runrecord:: _examples/DL-101-130-107
-   :language: console
-   :workdir: dl-101/DataLad-101/midterm_project

-   $ mkdir output

 After this directory is created, the directory structure of ``DataLad-101`` looks like this:

-.. runrecord:: _examples/DL-101-130-108
+.. runrecord:: _examples/DL-101-130-106
    :language: console
    :workdir: dl-101/DataLad-101/midterm_project

    $ cd ../
    $ tree -d

+Now that you have an ``input/`` directory with data, and a ``code/`` directory (created by the YODA procedure) for your scripts, it is time to work on the script for your analysis.
 Within ``midterm_project``, the ``code/`` directory is where you want to place your scripts.
 Finally you can try out the Python API of DataLad!

 But first, you plan your research question.
 You decide to do a classification analysis with a k-nearest neighbors algorithm [#f2]_.
 The iris